-For small (T1, T2) oral squamous cell carcinomas, the microscopic measurement of tumor thickness is considered a valuable parameter for predicting regional nodal involvement and survival in oral cavity squamous cell carcinoma.2 Measurement of tumor thickness has been controversial in the literature and there is no standard method for measuring.
+For small (T1, T2) oral squamous cell carcinomas, the microscopic measurement of tumor thickness is considered a valuable parameter for predicting regional nodal involvement and survival in oral cavity squamous cell carcinoma.
+Measurement of tumor thickness has been controversial in the literature and there is no standard method for measuring.
 Submission of 3- to 4-mm consecutive sections through the lesion will facilitate locating the deepest point of invasion and maximum tumor dimension.
 Tumor thickness is usually measured from the mucosal surface of the tumor to the deepest point of tissue invasion in a perpendicular fashion with an optical micrometer.
 The dimension should be recorded in millimeters.
-In heavily keratinized lesions, measurement occurs from the surface of the tumor exclusive of the keratin layer; alternatively, measurement might more appropriately occur from the surface of the ulcer.3-6 to the deepest point of invasion (Figure 2).
+In heavily keratinized lesions, measurement occurs from the surface of the tumor exclusive of the keratin layer; alternatively, measurement might more appropriately occur from the epithelial basement membrane.
+If the lesion is ulcerated, then measurement should be from the surface of the ulcer 3-6 to the deepest point of invasion (Figure 2).
 Gross examination of consecutive sections through the lesion and measuring tumor thickness from a histologic section with the least amount of tangential artifact should aid in accurately measuring tumor thickness.